arkency/posts/posts/2020-04-24-managing-rails-event-store-subscriptions—how-to.md

 ## Not only events

 So far the code examples circulated around events.
-The very same ideas can be applied to commands and command handlers, with liTtle help of [command bus](https://github.com/arkency/command_bus#command-bus).
+The very same ideas can be applied to commands and command handlers, with little help of [command bus](https://github.com/arkency/command_bus#command-bus).